screx/cwl-tutorial/README.md

 ```

 Now we want to cover the inputs and outputs.
-For echo, it says that it writes out arguments to stdout and can take in any number of arguments and use environment variables but now we will just focus on taking one.
-In CWL, that looks like this:
+For this usage of echo, it takes in a parameter and writes that to stdout.

 ```
 inputs: